-In FY 2019, TTB made limited progress in its strategic goal to Address Cross-Border Tax Risk, due in part to competing enforcement priorities based on Congressional direction to increase trade practice enforcement beginning in late FY 2017.
+In FY 2018, TTB made limited progress in its strategic goal to Address Cross-Border Tax Risk, due in part to competing priorities related to tax reform implementation.
+Additionally, with the Congressional direction to increase trade practice enforcement beginning in late FY 2017, TTB had limited enforcement resources available to make focused progress in this strategic goal in FY 2018.

-Given the near-term revenue risk posed by the tax reform import-related provisions, TTB focused its efforts this year on developing and deploying analytic tools to timely detect imports improperly taking reduced rates or tax credits at the time of entry.
-In FY 2019, using the import-related data available to TTB through ITDS, TTB also continued to enhance its analytic tools to improve the Bureau's ability to detect and address other forms of tax evasion and criminal activity relating to the importation of alcohol and tobacco products.
+Given the near-term revenue risk posed by the tax reform import-related provisions, TTB focused its efforts this year on developing and deploying analytic tools to drive the initiation of import cases.
+In FY 2018, using the import-related data available to TTB through ITDS, TTB continued to enhance its analytics tools to improve the Bureau's ability to detect and address tax evasion and other criminal activity relating to the import of alcohol and tobacco products.

-As part of ongoing TTB coordination with CBP to implement the import-related provisions of the tax reform law, both agencies worked cooperatively to publish industry guidance and develop enforcement protocols.
-Given that CBP is responsible for collecting taxes on imports, TTB also partnered with CBP to help identify critical risk areas, understand both agencies' data and information sharing needs, and generate joint enforcement opportunities going forward.
+This year, TTB also coordinated with CBP to implement the import-related provisions of the new law, working cooperatively to assess the impact of these provisions on existing regulatory requirements, publish industry guidance, and develop enforcement protocols.
+Given that CBP is responsible for collecting taxes on imports, TTB's field enforcement divisions worked with CBP to help identify the critical risk areas, understand both agencies' data and information sharing needs, and generate joint enforcement opportunities going forward.